haileyajohnson/cem-wich/README.md

     2. `conda env create -f environment.yml` to create the environment
     3. `conda activate cem-util` to activate the environment

 2. Tha Javascript distribution is managed using gulpjs.
-To set install gulp fuctions
+To set install gulp fuctions:
     1. `npm install`

 ## Build